COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Annotation Protocols

 \subsection{Task 1: Query Bank Construction}

 For this task, you are expected to give one shallow paraphrase and two deep paraphrases for the query template.
-Note that query can be either in question form or query string form. \begin{itemize}[leftmargin=0em] \item Shallow paraphrase: Applying word substitution, sentence reordering and other lexical tricks (e.g. extracting salient phrases from response) to the original query to come up with another query without changing the meaning. \item Deep paraphrase: The paraphrased ones should look dramatically (i.e. grammatically) different from the original query which is more than shallow paraphrasing.
-However, the paraphrased query should share the same (or almost same) semantic meaning as the original query. \end{itemize}
+Note that query can be either in question form or query string form.

+\textbf{Shallow paraphrase}: Applying word substitution, sentence reordering and other lexical tricks (e.g. extracting salient phrases from response) to the original query to come up with another query without changing the meaning.

+\textbf{Deep paraphrase}: The paraphrased ones should look dramatically (i.e. grammatically) different from the original query which is more than shallow paraphrasing.
+However, the paraphrased query should share the same (or almost same) semantic meaning as the original query.